ItzSomebody/radon/README.md

 ## FAQ
 * **Q: Is this uncrackable/undeobfuscatable?**
 * *A: No. Nothing is impossible to deobfuscate or reverse-engineer.
-Furthermore, Radon is far from being hard to deobfuscate.*
+Furthermore, Radon is far from being hard to deobfuscate.
+On a scale of 1 to 10 on how hard Radon is to deobfuscate, I'd say 3 at best.*
 * **Q: Why is this open-sourced?**
 * *A: I made Radon as a way to experiment with obfuscation and to become familar with the JVM bytecode instruction set and as a codebase if anyone wants to mess around.*
 * **Q: Doesn't that make it easier to deobfuscate?**